gbcm/lancer/README.md

 The Mourning Cloak license is actually focused around Teleporting hit and run attacks, but the Frame does have good Sensor range and MC II provides Hunter Logic Sweet which allows for two Invade options.

 #### Swallowtail (S: 20, ST: 10)
 With 20 Sensor range and the trait PROPHETIC SCANNERS, Swallowtail is the gold standard of Lock-On support mechs.
 The INTEGRATED CLOAK also synergizes nicely with Infiltrator I to set up Infiltrator II.
 The first License Level provides a Full Tech Attack that causes both Heat and Lock-On, as well as allowing you to use a Reaction to upgrade an ally's hit to a critical; as this competes with Invade + Lock-On it is really only useful if you have an ally that loves crits.
-Finally the ATHENA-Class NHP can provide AOE Lock-On and the LB/OC Cloaking Field AOE invisibility, bith at the third License Level.
+Finally the ATHENA-Class NHP can provide AOE Lock-On and the LB/OC Cloaking Field AOE invisibility, both at the third License Level.

 ### HORUS
-#### Balor
+#### Balor (S: 5, TA: +1, ST: 10)
+The Balor is an odd mech for a hacker, the low Sensor range pushes it clearly to a front-line role, which is further aided by Scanner Swarm (B I) that gives Accuracy to Tech Attacks on adjacent enemies, as well as the potent Regeneration Trait.
+With easy access to Accuracy, you can shift some Mech Skills from Systems to Hull which can greatly increase the Balor's survivability.
+It is worth noting that many of the Balor's weapons have the Smart tag, so it may be difficult to effect high E-Defense targets with just the equipment in the license.

-#### Goblin
+#### Goblin (S: 20, TA: +2, ST: 11)
+The Goblin is the gold standard for a Tech Attack based hacker frame, with +2 and permanent Accuracy on Tech Attacks you hardly need to focus on the Systems Skill to hit regularly.
+There are a plethora of Tech Action goodies in this license so I will run them down individually.
+##### Goblin I
+This level has Autopod which allows you to take a Reaction to auto-hit for 3 Damage when an Ally consumes a Lock-On, obviously a great way to add Damage to a support build.
+It also allows H0R_OS System Upgrade I which provides two excellent control Invade options.
+##### Goblin II
+In addition to the frame itself, this license level grant Metahook which allows you to hack from even farther away, and H0R_OS System Upgrade II which provides non-Invade Tech Actions which can either create cover or make an illusory duplicate of a target which forces Systems saves when enemies attempt to attack it.
+##### Goblin III
+The final level of Goblin license provides two more Invade options in the form of H0R_OS System Upgrade III, as well as an NHP that provides access to the Action Hurl Into Duat.
+This Action is a Quick Tech that causes 2 Heat and an effect, but is not an Invade and is notably limited to once per round.
+The effect rotates through four modes, the first 3 are classic control and condition application, but the forth allows you to dictate all of the actions of an enemy.
+Notably, you needn't direct all four actions at the same target, so you can power up OSIRIS on low E-Defense before setting up a tougher target with a Lock-On for the Fourth Gate.

-#### Gorgon
+#### Gorgon (S: 8, TA: +1, ST: 12)
+The Gorgon, while not a dedicated hacker's mech, has a strong Save Target, and the //SCORPION V70.1 module which punishes those who try and fail Tech Actions against you.
+The Gaze Trait also synergizes well with the Lesson of the Held Image Core Bonus.

-#### Hydra
+#### Hydra (S: 10, TA: +1, ST: 10)
+The Hydra is first and foremost a drone focussed mech.
+It has solid base stats, and does provide a Quick Tech action (H I) although this action is entirely drone dependent.

-#### Manticore
+#### Manticore (S: 10, TA: +1, ST: 10)
+The Manticore license provides a pair of Invade options at each of level I and II, while potent, many of these options cause electric damage to you and are thus most likely to be effective when you use the Manticore as your frame for its electrical resistance.

 #### Minotaur

 ### HA
 #### Iskander